Sunday, 22 February 2026

 really knew you then though, did I?

-There is a monkey dancing
+There is a monkey perched

 on the shoulder of the moon